 The content in LGTM is derived from code repositories.
-You define one or more repository providers, and then add code repositories to LGTM for analysis.
+You specify how LGTM should access repositories by defining one or more integrations, and then add code repositories to LGTM for analysis.
 Any successfully analyzed codebases are added as LGTM projects.
-For more information, see Defining integrations.
+For more information, see Defining integrations with external systems.

-The default access to each LGTM project is controlled by the associated repository provider.
-When you add a repository provider, you choose an authorization provider:
+The default access to each LGTM project is controlled by the authorization mechanism defined by the integration:

-Public—all users can view all the information for projects created using this repository provider.
+Public—all users can view all the information for projects created using this integration.

 For public projects, the full authorization level is used by default.